temporalio/documentation/docs-src/cli/schedule/toggle.md

 Use `--reason` to note the issue leading to the pause or unpause.

 Schedule toggles are passed in this format:
-`temporal schedule toggle --sid 'your-schedule-id' --pause --reason "paused because the database is down"` `temporal schedule toggle --sid 'your-schedule-id' --unpause --reason "the database is back up"`
+`temporal schedule toggle --schedule-id 'your-schedule-id' --pause --reason "paused because the database is down"` `temporal schedule toggle --schedule-id 'your-schedule-id' --unpause --reason "the database is back up"`

 Use the options provided below to change this command's behavior.